LeBron James: 2016–2018: End of second stint in Cleveland

-Prior to the start of the 2017–18 season, the Cavaliers overhauled their roster by trading Kyrie Irving to the Celtics, who requested a trade in part because he no longer wanted to play with James.
+Prior to the start of the 2017–18 season, the Cavaliers overhauled their roster by trading Kyrie Irving to the Boston Celtics, who requested a trade in part because he no longer wanted to play with James.
 After a slow start to the year, Cleveland rebounded by winning 18 of 19 games in December.
 Their turnaround began with a victory over the Wizards on November 3 where James scored 57 points, which represented the second-highest point total of his career and tied a franchise record.
 In January, the Cavaliers had a losing record, and James was criticized for his lackluster effort.
-The next month, James won his third All-Star Game MVP Award, after posting 29 points, 10 rebounds, 8 assists, and several key plays to help Team LeBron win over Team Curry.
+The next month, James won his third All-Star Game MVP Award, after posting 29 points, 10 rebounds, eight assists, and several key plays to help Team LeBron win over Team Curry.
 Following another round of trades in February, Cleveland returned to form and James reached a number of historical milestones; on March 30, he set an NBA record with 867 straight games scoring in double digits.
 James eventually finished the season with averages of 27.5 points, 8.6 rebounds, 9.2 assists, and 4.2 turnovers per game.

-In the playoffs, James guided the Cavaliers to another Finals rematch with the Warriors.
-Along the way, he had some of the most memorable moments of his career, including a game-winning shot against the Pacers and another against the Raptors.
-In the first game of the Finals, James scored a playoff career-high 51 points, but Cleveland was defeated in overtime.
-Following the defeat, James injured his hand after punching a wall in the locker room, which hindered his effectiveness for the remainder of the series.
-The Cavaliers lost the series in four games, with James averaging 34 points, 8.5 rebounds, and 10 assists per game for the Finals.
+In the playoffs, James guided the Cavaliers to another Finals rematch with the Golden State Warriors.
+Along the way, he had some of the most memorable moments of his career, including a game-winning shot against the Pacers and another against the Raptors, after which a new nickname, "LeBronto" was popularized.
+In Game 1 of the NBA Finals, James scored a playoff career-high 51 points, but Cleveland lost 124–114 in overtime.
+Following the loss, James injured his hand after punching a wall in the locker room, which hindered his effectiveness for the remainder of the series.
+The Cavaliers lost the series in four games, with James averaging 34 points, 8.5 rebounds, and 10.0 assists per game for the Finals.